All you need to know about the Dubai Tram

 - Red Ticket: AED 4

-* Currently all Tram Stations are in one zone.
-With future expansions, prices will increase depending on the zones you travel.
+* Currently, all Tram stations are part of one zone.
+The prices might increase depending on the tram network extension.

 Sometimes people try to avoid driving due to traffic voes.
-But they also don’t want to walk a long distance to get to a Dubai Tram Station.
-In such a case, you can use the multi-storied parking garage on Al Sufouh Road at Palm Jumeirah.
-The parking service is free for Dubai Tram passengers.
+But they also don’t want to walk a long distance to get to a station.
+In such a case, you can use the multi-storied parking garage on Al Sufouh Road.
+The parking service is free for tram passengers.
 You can walk to the Palm Jumeirah station and continue along your journey.

 Like the metro and buses, there are certain rules which tram passengers have to follow.
 Failing to do so leads to a hefty fine.
 The following violations are an absolute no-no and invite a fine of up to AED 2,000.